no10ds/DEPRECATED-rapid-api/docs/guides/contributing/contributing.md

 ### Scripts

-There are currently two scripts located in the `test/scripts`, these are:
+There are currently four scripts located in the `test/scripts`, these are:

 - Delete Protected Domain Permission
 - User Permission Test
+- Migrate Datasets to Schema Versioning
+- v5.0.0 Schema Migration

 #### Delete Protected Domain Permission